-These students will earn a Bachelor of Science in Exercise Science degree upon successful completion of Year 4 case basis depending upon the credits and courses they have completed prior to entering King's College.
+Students are accepted into the Pre-Professional Phase of the 3+2 MSAT Program by being accepted at King's College and declaring the major of Exercise Science (3+2 MSAT Track).
+There are no other requirements.
+Transfer students will be accepted on a case-by-case basis depending upon the credits and courses they have completed prior to entering King's College.
 Students are permitted to apply transfer credits to the Pre-Professional Phase of the program.
 All transfer credits are subject to approval by the Athletic Training Program Director and the King's College Registrar.
 The Pre-Professional Phase is not part of the Athletic Training Program's accreditation status awarded by the Commission on Accreditation of Athletic Training Education (CAATE).
 In the Pre-Professional Phase, students are Exercise Science majors.
 See the Exercise Science section of this catalog for more information about the Exercise Science major.